The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Materials

 \subsection{PhiSat-2 imagery}

 According to the ESA mission overview technical note \citep{Longepe2023PhiSat2}, PhiSat-2 is equipped with the MultiScape100 visible-to-near-infrared (VNIR) imager, which provides eight spectral bands in total, including seven multispectral bands and one additional panchromatic band, with a ground sampling distance of 4.75\,m and a swath width of 19.4\,km at the reference altitude of 500\,km.
-In this study, only the seven multispectral bands were used, as listed in \hyperref[tab:phisat_2]{Table\,~\ref*{tab:phisat_2}}.
-Since the payload adopts a push-broom imaging mode, in which different spectral bands are acquired separately along track, practical PhiSat-2 products may exhibit residual geometric inconsistency, including spatial offsets and inter-band misregistration; these issues will be further discussed in Section~\ref{sec:challenges}.
-In this study, PhiSat-2 images acquired between launch and 22 October 2025 were downloaded for several urban areas worldwide.
+In this study, only the seven multispectral bands were used, as listed in \hyperref[tab:phisat_2]{Table~\ref*{tab:phisat_2}}.
+Since the payload adopts a push-broom imaging mode, in which different spectral bands are acquired separately along track, practical PhiSat-2 products may exhibit residual geometric inconsistency, including spatial offsets and inter-band misregistration; these issues will be further discussed in Section~\ref{sec:geometric_sensitivity}.
+In this study, PhiSat-2 images acquired between satellite launch and 22 October 2025 were downloaded for several urban areas worldwide.
 Thirty scenes from 26 cities were retained, as shown in \hyperref[fig:samples]{Fig.~\ref*{fig:samples}}, with low cloud cover and relatively limited geometric distortion.
+As PhiSat-2 was still in an early data-availability stage at the time of collection, the number of high-quality urban scenes suitable for this task remained limited; nevertheless, the retained scenes provide a sufficient basis for a task-oriented assessment of PhiSat-2 imagery for monocular building height estimation.
 The seven multispectral bands were composited and reprojected to the WGS 1984 Web Mercator projection (EPSG:3857).
 To improve spatial consistency, manual georeferencing was further performed using high-resolution Google Earth imagery as reference.
 Finally, the images were resampled to a spatial resolution of 4.75\,m to match the official specification.